Ready to watch this entire course?

 - Working with GREP and fonts

 - Accessing the fly-out menus to specify search commands

 - Applying global conditions using GREP

 (light piano music) - GREP makes formatting or editing large amounts of text easy.
 So what is GREP?
 It's a way to describe patterns in text.
 For example you can use any old find feature to search for the word 'dog'.
 But it takes GREP to search for say any word that starts with a 'd' and ends with a 'g'.
 That's a simple pattern.
 Now, I'm David Blatner, and this is InDesign CS4 10 Things to Know About GREP.

-In this title we're going to look at how you can use InDesign's Find/Change dialog box to search for complex patterns, like any four-digit number with or without a comma in it but only at the start of a paragraph.
-Then we'll explore GREP styles and how you can use them to apply formatting to a text pattern like any string of words that are inside parenthesis.
-I'll even show you how you can reorder names in a list exported from a database.
-Patterns of text.
-That is what GREP is all about and the more text you have the more you need GREP.
+In this title we're going to look at how you can use InDesign's find/change dialog box to search for complex patterns.
+Like any four digit number with or without a comma in it but only at the start of a paragraph.
+Then we'll explore GREP styles and how you can use them to apply formatting to text pattern like any string of words that are inside parenthesis.
+I'll even show you how you can reorder names in a list exported from a data base.
+Patterns of text that is what GREP is all about.
+And the more text you have the more you need GREP.